book000/compose-image-updater/README.md

 ### Use Systemd `ExecStartPre` property

-If you have `docker-compose up` in Systemd, you can specify the `ExecStartPre` property to perform the update process before startup.
+If you have `docker compose up` in Systemd, you can specify the `ExecStartPre` property to perform the update process before startup.

 ```ini
 [Unit]